Nielsen to sell expositions business to Canadian PE firm for $950 million

-Nielsen Holdings NV, best known in the United States for its TV ratings business, said it would sell its expositions business to Canadian private equity firm Onex Corp for $950 million, freeing up cash for its planned push into the radio measurement business.
+Nielsen Holdings NV (NLSN.N), best known in the United States for its TV ratings business, said it would sell its expositions business to Canadian private equity firm Onex Corp OCX.TO for $950 million (610 million pounds) freeing up cash for its planned push into the radio measurement business.

 Nielsen Holdings provides a host of data services, including measuring traffic to websites and the shopping habits of consumers.